G20 finance chiefs to warn of trade risks, differ on how 'pressing'

 Finance ministers and central bank governors of the world's 20 biggest economies, the G20, are meeting in the southern Japanese city of Fukuoka to discuss the global economy amid rising trade tensions between China and the United States.

-"Global growth appears to be stabilizing and is generally projected to pick up moderately later this year and into 2020," the draft G20 communique, seen by Reuters, said.
+"Global growth appears to be stabilising and is generally projected to pick up moderately later this year and into 2020," the draft G20 communique, seen by Reuters, said.

 "However ... risks remain tilted to the downside.
 These include, in particular, intensified trade and geo-political tensions," said the draft communique, which may yet change before it is released on Sunday.